-The core coverage of mathematics is in the required math series: Math 9A-9B-9C (first-year calculus); Math10A-10B (multivariable calculus); Math 46 (ordinary differential equations); and ENGR 118 (numerical analysis for engineers).
-The specific achievement of the Student Outcome is measured by courses throughout the engineering program including CHE 114 (applied fluid mechanics), CHE 116 (heat transfer), CHE 120 (mass transfer), CHE 118 (dynamics and process control), CHE 122 (kinetics), and ENGR 118 (numerical methods for chemical and environmental engineering).
-Additional mathematics, specific to engineering courses, are also covered as needed.
-Clearly the application of mathematics to engineering solutions is covered in all courses within CHE.
+The core coverage of mathematics is in the required math series: MATH 9A-9B-9C (First year calculus); MATH 10A-10B (multivariable calculus); MATH 46 (ordinary differential equations); and ENGR 118 (numerical analysis for engineers).
+The specific achievement of the Student Outcome is measured by courses throughout the engineering program including CHE 114 (applied fluid mechanics), CHE 120 (mass transfer), ENVE 120 (unit operations), ENVE 133 (fundamentals of air quality engineering), ENVE 135 (fate and transport of chemicals in the environment), ENVE 146 (water quality systems design), and ENGR 118 (numerical methods for chemical and environmental engineering).
+Additional mathematics, specific to engineering courses, is also covered as needed.
+Clearly the application of mathematics to engineering solutions is covered in all courses within ENVE.